Giskard-AI/giskard-hub/script-docs/index.rst

 Welcome to Giskard!
 This section will help you understand what Giskard is, choose the right offering for your needs, and get started quickly.

-* **Enterprise Hub** - Our enterprise Hub for team collaboration and continuous red teaming
+* **Giskard Hub** - Our enterprise platform for team collaboration and continuous red teaming
 * **Open Source** - Our open-source Python library for LLM testing and evaluation
 * **Open Research** - Our open-source research on AI safety and security